14 Inspirational Personal Website Examples To Help You Create Yours!

 Here’s a masterpiece of a personal branding website.
-Matthew Barby blends a compelling tagline with a simple but outstanding large image to capture visitors’ attention.
+Matthew Barby blends a compelling tagline with a simple but outstanding large image to capture visitors’ attention his landing page.
 Right underneath that are logos of renowned media where he’s featured.

-Anyone looking to learning SEO from a professional will immediately be drawn by Matthew’s simple text, which reads “Learn SEO from a Pro.”
+Anyone wanting to be shown some love by the search engines and learn SEO from a professional will immediately be drawn by Matthew’s simple text, which reads “Learn SEO from a Pro.”

 But Matthew is not all talk.
 His lightweight website and portfolio example actually showcases several SEO blogs and case studies.

 Visitors can see his speaking schedules and topics at a glance.
 This is a great way to get traffic to your webinars and live events.

 Instead of the typical request to subscribe to an email list, the website shows his online portfolio of the massive number of clients with access to Matthew’s exclusive marketing tactics.
 He even goes further to add the logos of a few big names to show visitors they are in good company.
 With this strategy, visitors interested in learning SEO are more likely to sign up for his email list.

 Takeaway: Besides an attractive homepage design, strategic wording can help you build an enviable email list.